-Counselling is recommended for these children.
-Some studies show that adults with below average height experience greater psychological stress, and children may already have psychosocial stressors as a result of their height deficiency.
+Counseling is recommended for these children.
+Some studies show that adults with below-average height experience greater psychological stress, and children may already have psychosocial stressors as a result of their height deficiency.

 Growth hormone therapy

 The adverse effects of growth hormone include intracranial hypertension, glucose intolerance, and slipped capital femoral epiphysis.
 While one study found that growth hormone use is associated with bone cancer, this is very controversial.
-Other studies suggest that this treatment increases the child’s risk for obesity and diabetes mellitus.
+Other studies suggest that this treatment increases the child’s risk of obesity and diabetes mellitus.
 Growth hormone replacement is quite expensive.
-Depending on the protocol, the total regiment cost could range from $ 76,000 to over $ 250,000.
+Depending on the protocol, the total regiment cost could range from $76,000 to over $250,000.